microsoft/foss-fund/README.md

 If you are an open source maintainer, the best way to make sure you're eligible is to build a great community, an amazing project, use an OSI-approved license, be able to receive funds (sometimes this may require working with a foundation).

+Resources for Microsoft employees:

+- Learn about the fund and select a project in the current round: [aka.ms/fossfund](https://aka.ms/fossfund)
+- Review nomination criteria and other information: [aka.ms/fossfundform](https://aka.ms/fossfundform)
+- Employee resources about open source at Microsoft: [aka.ms/opensource](https://aka.ms/opensource)

 ## Other FOSS Funds

 We're proud to have adopted the __FOSS Fund__ model as created by the Indeed open source engineering